divyashan/SSME/README.md

 3. Modify `DATASET_INFO`, in `utils.py`, to include a new entry for the desired task.
 Refer to `utils.py` for detailed instructions on what parameters must be specified and the format SSME expects them in.
 4. Run the following command to estimate model performance using SSME: `python run_ssme.py -d <your_dataset> -nl <n_labeled> -nu <n_unlabeled>`.
 Results will be saved to the `outputs` folder.

 Our goal is to provide an easily extensible implementation of SSME, for ease of use and research.
 The provided implementation currently supports subgroup-specific performance estimation and evaluation of multi-class outputs, and supports estimation of accuracy, ECE, AUC, and AUPRC.
-If there are features that you would find particularly useful
+If there are additional features that you would find particularly useful, do let us know!

 ## Contact